Spanxx/Webserv/Webserv_notes/To DOs.md

 - [ ] default 404 error page
 - [ ] query string?
 - [ ] script types check
+	- [ ]  should we add checks for allowing .py scripts in root or so, so we sre sure our workflow works?
 - [ ] method check

 Steph: